felixge/node-fake/Readme.md

 The goal for this module is to enable you to test **every** aspect of a piece of JavaScript code.

-This is accomplished by comining the following three classes.
+This is accomplished by combining the following three classes.

 * `Sandbox`: Allows you to load any piece of JavaScript code into an isolated and pre-configured environment.